ejuarezg/manga109-demos/README.md

 - Bounding box cropping demo - `./extraction`

+## Scripts for use with SSD300

+The script `./ssd300_use/create_pickle_file.py` generates a pickle file with bounding box annotations of speech balloons in every page containing balloons.
+This pickle file is specifically formatted to be used in the SSD300 neural network implementation provided in https://github.com/ejuarezg/SSD300.

+After generating the `Manga109.pkl` file, place it in the root of the SSD300 repo.

 ## Citations
 When you make use of images in Manga109, please cite the following paper: